 As the news item was beeing broadcasted on the radio non stop, Caroline Delieutraz has tried to put the pieces together in a visual puzzle made of ambivalent emotions caused by this fragile and dangerous, organic and robotic animal.
 She displays an installation based on repetition, analogy and dispersion that reffers both to Karl Blossfeldt early 20th century photographic surveys and to André Gunthert’s recent theory on conversational photography.

-In a series of photographs (Pandinus Dictator, 2016.
-Series of 8 pigmentary prints on fine art paper, engraved glasses, 29,4 x 35,2 cm each), each seized scorpion is staged and assigned different degrees of ability (Venom, Strength, Resistance, Self-Control).
+In a series of photographs, each seized scorpion is staged and assigned different degrees of ability (Venom, Strength, Resistance, Self-Control).
 Thanks to a projected shadow on each animal, this skills diagram makes them turn from entomologist classification to a system which gives them an exchange value.

 The photography field extends to the object, especially through the flow and the varied of the scorpion pattern: a gigantic cushion is covered all over by it, whereas a scooter body cover is set on the wall so as to suggest a bright carapace, as well as a superhero’s armor.